vard88508/vrc-osc-miband-hrm/README.md

 ## Usage

-1. First you need to get auth key for your Mi band.
+1. First and most complicated step is to get auth key for your Mi band.
 (Visit https://freemyband.com/ for more information)
 2. Download [vrchat-osc-miband-hrm.zip](https://github.com/vard88508/vrchat-osc-miband-hrm/releases), unpack and run `vrchat-osc-miband-hrm.exe` or if you don't trust me - Download this repository and run it trough node-js
 3. Enter your auth key to automaticly opened browser window and click Connect
 4. Pair your mi band with browser